 While this case is rare, a certain Registry level problem can cause the issue in discussion.

-Press Win+R to open the Run window and type the command REGEDIT.
+Press Win+R to open the Run dialog, then type regedit.
 Hit Enter to open the Registry Editor window.

 In the Registry Editor window, go to the following path: